J-T-de/Villagepp/wiki/aiv_file_format.md

 Specifies the viewport within the aiv editor, `x_view` goes from left (0) to right (0x97F=2431), `y_view` from top (0) to bottom (0x97F=2431).

-## trash_1
+## unknown

 Pseudo-random data.
 This gets initialized when starting the editor, and does not change when editing the aiv.
-It seems like it has a 16 byte header and then a uint32_t-map, where the most significant bit is always 0, and no entry with value 0.
 Filling this section with random data does not break the aiv.
+Some observations:

+- if one interprets the the first 16 bytes as header, the remaining data can be interpreted as `100 x 100` int32_t array.
+For all entries, the most significant bit is 0, so all entries are non-negative.
+Furthermore no 0.
+- if one interprets the the first 16 bytes as header, the remaining data can be interpreted as `200 x 200` int8_t array.
+Here, all int8_t values are contained.
+- if one interprets the last 8 bytes as two uint32_t, all vanilla aiv end with `10001 1` or `1 1` (also the dummy aivs ones I tested)

 ## bmap_size